 Please read these frequently asked questions before submitting your footage.

-Operation SNAP is the police response to the ever increasing submissions of video and photographic evidence from members of the public in relation to witnessed driving offences.
+Operation SNAP is the police response to the ever increasing submissions of video evidence from members of the public in relation to witnessed driving offences.

-Operation Snap will investigate road traffic offences such as dangerous driving, driving without due care and attention, careless driving, using a mobile phone handheld, not wearing a seat belt, contravening a red traffic light and contravening solid white lines, however this is not an exhaustive list.
+Operation Snap will investigate road traffic offences such as dangerous driving, driving without due care and attention, careless driving, the dangerous close pass of a horse rider or cyclist, not wearing a seat belt, contravening a red traffic light and contravening solid white lines, however this is not an exhaustive list.

 If there has been a serious physical or verbal act of violence following a driving incident then Operation Snap should not be used.
 The incident should be reported to Devon and Cornwall Police at email@example.com, as more serious offences may have been committed.
 If the threat is happening now, call the police emergency line by dialling 999.